rwieruch/blog_robinwieruch_content/blog/react-js-macos-setup/index.md

 If you just want to learn React now, you could start to read [The Road to learn React](/the-road-to-learn-react/).
 It's a pragmatic book which guides you step by step through building a React application from scratch.
 Along the way, you will transition from JavaScript ES5 to JavaScript ES6 and you will lots of exercises to improve your React skills.

-# Git for Visual Studio Code and MacOS
+# Optional: Git for Visual Studio Code and MacOS

 At some point, you might want to share your projects on GitHub or collaborate with other people via the git version control.
 If you want to use GitHub as your platform of choice, you should create an account via [their official website](https://github.com/).
 GitHub is a social platform where you can follow other people ([you could have your first social interaction with me](https://github.com/rwieruch)), like (star) their projects or collaborate on open source projects with other people.